How Investors Can Grab Better Returns for Transportation Using the Zacks ESP Screener

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-United Parcel Service (UPS) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.60 a share, just 15 days from its upcoming earnings release on October 27, 2021.
+Safe Bulkers (SB) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.40 a share, just 27 days from its upcoming earnings release on November 10, 2021.

-United Parcel Service's Earnings ESP sits at 3.02%, which, as explained above, is calculated by taking the percentage difference between the $2.60 Most Accurate Estimate and the Zacks Consensus Estimate of $2.52.
-UPS is also part of a large group of stocks that boast a positive ESP.
+Safe Bulkers's Earnings ESP sits at 3.04%, which, as explained above, is calculated by taking the percentage difference between the $0.40 Most Accurate Estimate and the Zacks Consensus Estimate of $0.38.
+SB is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.